 Including excerpt from From Brief to Sign-Off, Speaking ‘Industry by Daniel Meadows.

-Selects are the shots chosen by the client for the campaign, these can be as few as two or three shots from hundreds taken, or many more for a look book or e-commerce usage from hundreds of shots taken during the shoot.
-Most shots from the shoot will remain largely unseen and unpublished, but it’s worth asking for them if you think that one of the unselected shots could be beneficial to you, as an element for a composite, for example.
+Selects are the shots chosen by the client for retouching.
+There can be as few as two or three shots for an advertising campaign, or a few dozens for a lookbook or e-commerce usage from hundreds of shots taken during the shoot.
+Most shots from the shoot will remain largely unseen and unpublished, but you can ask for some of them if you think that one of the unselected shots could be beneficial for retouching the selects as an element of a composite, for example.

-Mark-ups or Markups are retouching notes from the client often sent as jpegs in today’s digital age (although when working on-site you will often be given hand-annotated proofs).
+Mark-ups or Markups are retouching notes from the client often sent as JPEGs or PDFs in today’s digital age (although when working on-site you will often be given hand-annotated proofs).
 A markup is a version of a select with notes and marks indicating changes the client expects.

 Turnaround is the time taken to deliver the final product.
 The client will expect you to ‘turn around’ the project before an agreed deadline.

-Rounds are the number of revisions that the client can request from the retoucher per image.
+Rounds are the number of revisions that the client can request from the retoucher per image free of charge.
 Typically this is agreed upon prior to the beginning of the project.
 The following rounds or additional requests should be billed for.

-References are example shots that capture the feel and style of retouching required by the client.
-The client will outline their requirements in the brief, but of course, ‘a picture is worth a thousand words’ and references are an ideal way to understand the client’s vision for the final product.
+References are visual examples that capture the feel and style of retouching required by the client.
+The client will outline their requirements in the brief, but of course, ‘a picture is worth a thousand words’ and provided visual references are an ideal way to understand the client’s vision for the final product.

 Drafts.
 Your first draft is the first delivery to the client of the retouched shots.
 These may be signed off, or marked up for revisions.
 After completing the amendments, you will deliver a second draft.
 When the client is satisfied, you have a final draft.
 (Congratulations!
 Write that invoice!)

 Sign-off.
-When the client is satisfied with the retouched shots, they are considered ‘signed off.’
-The term suggests a signature from an Art/Marketing Director to indicate completion and readiness to go to artwork and print.
+When the client is satisfied with the retouched images, they are considered ‘signed off.’
+The term suggests a signature from an Art/Marketing Director to indicate completion of the post-production and readiness of the images for further use.